JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 ![Good old printed lead with QR in an European park](/blog_img/biz/leads/good-old-ad.png)

-> Creating these and print them should not be a problem as you can master the power of PDFs and QR codes as a code.
+> Creating these and print them should not be a problem as you can master the power of [PDFs /reports / infographics](https://jalcocert.github.io/JAlcocerT/things-as-a-code/#reports-as-a-code) and QR codes as a code.

 The prices?
 They were mentioned at ~1500$.